Family of Adolf Hitler: Descendants of relatives

 Angela married Leo Raubal Sr. (1879–1910).
 They had three children: Leo Rudolf Raubal Jr had one son, Peter Raubal, in 1931; Geli Raubal committed suicide without ever having a child in 1931; and Elfriede Raubal married Ernst Hochegger in 1937 and had a son, Heiner Hochegger, in 1945 and a daughter.

 Heinz Hitler, who was the son of Alois from his second marriage, died in a Soviet military prison in 1942 without children.

 William Patrick Hitler, the son of Alois from his first marriage, married Phyllis Jean-Jacques in 1947 in the US, where they had four children.
 Also that year, he changed his surname to Stuart-Houston; some have commented on its similarity with the name of the racialist writer Houston Stewart Chamberlain.
 Their children, Alexander Adolf Stuart-Houston (b.
 1949), Louis Stuart-Houston (b.
-1951), Howard Ronald Stuart-Houston (b.
-1957), and Brian William Stuart-Houston (b.
+1951), Howard "Howie" Ronald Stuart-Houston (1957–1989), and Brian William Stuart-Houston (b.
 1965), have not had any children.

-Only Howard, who died in a car crash in 1989, was ever married.
+Howard, an IRS agent of 18 months, was the only one of the siblings who ever married (having wedded a woman named Marie), and he intended to have children.
+He died unexpectedly, however, on 14 September 1989 in a head-on collision, leaving behind no children.
+Howard had been driving eastbound on Route 25 when, at around 5:50 p.m., a car headed west on his lane crashed into his vehicle.
+The other driver was determined to be Eugene W. Griffin, age 18, of Flanders.
+Griffin had four passengers, those being 18-year-old William Kubik of Patchogue; Anna Wheeler and Michael Mujsce, both age 18 and from Riverhead; and 17-year-old William Eickholz of Wading River.
+All five of them were injured in the crash and were taken to receive medical treatment at Stony Brook University Hospital, where Stuart-Houston was pronounced dead.
+Both vehicles were impounded by the Suffolk County Police, though no one was charged on the day the incident occurred.

 According to David Gardner, author of the 2001 book The Last of the Hitlers, "They didn't sign a pact, but what they did is, they talked amongst themselves, talked about the burden they've had in the background of their lives, and decided that none of them would marry, none of them would have children.
 And that's a pact they've kept to this day."
 Though none of Stuart-Houston's sons had children, his son Alexander, a social worker since 2002, said that contrary to this speculation, there was no intentional pact to end the Hitler bloodline.